 Nelson to West Coast self drive touring route

 New Zealand is the perfect country for travellers who love to.
 Everywhere you travel in New Zealand, there is breathtaking scenery – and that means many stops on the way.
 One of our favourite routes is the stretch of road from Nelson through the Buller Gorge to the gorgeous West Coast of the South Island.
-Today we drove the Nelson to West Coast self drive touring route
+We drove the Nelson to West Coast self drive touring route.

 The Great Coast Road

-After leaving the Buller Gorge approach, we entered ‘The Great Coast Road‘.
+After leaving the Buller Gorge approach, you will enter ‘The Great Coast Road‘.
 This stretch of road is regarded as one of the Top 10 Coastal Drives in the world!
-This drive actually starts in the north near the remote village of Karamea, along the ancient limestone cliffs of Paparoa National Park.
+And it is a pretty long area, extending as far north as the remote village of Karamea – going along the ancient limestone cliffs of Paparoa National Park.

 Nelson to West Coast self drive touring route – Cape Foulwind

 We think it should be compulsory for all travellers to stop at PR’s Cafe in Westport.
 PR’s Cafe has been operating for years and can be found along the main street.
 Their glass display cabinet literally groans with gigantic homemade cakes, savoury ciabatta rolls and salads.
-We hope it stays like this for a very long time.
+We hope it remains like this for a very long time.

 Nelson to West Coast self drive touring route – Punakaiki

 Punakaiki is a beautiful place to relax, trail-walk and as previously mentioned, you can kayak here.
 In fact, there is just about every scenic attraction you could think of.
-Ocean views, misty waterfalls, lagoons and the natural native bush land.
+From ocean views, misty waterfalls, lagoons and the natural native bush land.
 A stay here really does sweeten the senses.

 Nelson to West Coast self drive touring route – Hokitika

-Hokitika is the final destination for the day.
-I have to say, we do have a soft spot for this town.
+Hokitika will be your final destination for the day.
+I confess, we have always had a soft spot for this historic town.
 Not only is Hokitika famous for it’s Pounamu (Jade) and gold, but it also has a fantastic pioneering history.
 And if you’re really interested in past eras, whatever you do, visit the Hokitika museum.
 You’ll find some pretty pretty interesting stuff here plus an awesome video footage showing precious historic film.

 As nearly everywhere in New Zealand, these areas have lots of local walks from 5 minutes to 5 hours.
 Or maybe try a cycle day tour in the area.
 This coastal route is such a life-changing journey – you will carry the memory forever!